mus-com-psy/collective-hacks/README.md

 ## Examples on the p5.js site

-* "Towards Snake!".
+* (Towards Snake!)[https://editor.p5js.org/tomthecollins/sketches/DOBzEdnCr].
 A first attempt at a "sketch" in p5.js.
 From Coding collective on 9th October, 2020: "Coding session 1: Introduction to JavaScript and p5.js"
 * "Getting closer to Snake!".
 Not much further than the sketch above, but rearrangement of code into a "Snake class", which will help going forward, and is our first encounter with something called object-oriented programming.
 Also from Coding collective on 9th October, 2020: "Coding session 1: Introduction to JavaScript and p5.js"

 ## Examples on Glitch